Jaguars officially agree to terms with QB Nick Foles

 Bortles went 24-49 as a starter, throwing for 17,646 yards, with 103 touchdowns and 75 interceptions.

-Bortles played turnover-free football in the 2017 postseason, helping the team reach the AFC championship game and showing enough growth that top executive Tom Coughlin and general manager Dave Caldwell opted to sign him to a new contract.
+He played turnover-free football in the 2017 postseason, helping the team reach the AFC championship game and showing enough growth that top executive Tom Coughlin and general manager Dave Caldwell opted to sign Bortles to a new contract.
 The deal included $26.5 million guaranteed and left the Jaguars with little to spend in free agency.

 They released five veterans last week, including former Pro Bowl defenders Malik Jackson and Tashaun Gipson, to clear $30 million in salary cap space.
 A significant chunk of that cash will go to Foles.

-The Jaguars also agreed to terms Wednesday with guard A.J.
-Cann on a three-year, $15 million contract, preventing him from entering free agency.
+The Jaguars also re-signed guard A.J.
+Cann on Wednesday to a three-year, $15 million contract, preventing him from entering free agency.

 A third-round draft pick from South Carolina in 2015, Cann started 59 of 64 games over four seasons for the Jaguars.
 He should help provide some continuity and stability up front for Foles.